Most sites that use SSL/TLS are not as secure as you may believe - especially if you were born before 1997.

 Our competitors review this page periodically as a guide to setting up their SSL security - we see them in our logs.
 You can check their progress or current status on SSLLabs using the above link.

 [a] We were the first in the world to achieve a score of 100, on our test servers in April 2012 when ssllabs used a numerical rating.
 Our score appeared publicly (before any other hosts) in October 2012 when the SSLLabs test was upgraded to support TLS1.2-only servers.
 On 1-Nov-2012 there were still less than 5 servers in the world to achieve a rating of 100.
 Outside the test, we use the highest "usable" level of TLS security for our customer tools according to browser capabilities.
-Unfortunately, using the highest level of security prevents most browsers from connecting to the services as browsers are often well behind the most recent recommended specifications.
+Unfortunately, at the time, using the highest level of security prevented most browsers from connecting to the services as they are often well behind the most recent recommended specifications.
+Therefore we continued to support TLSv1.0 on our own site until the browsers caught up.

 |Enterprise Cryptographic Services / Strong SSL||All Plans|